EvolvedHQ/cookiecutter-kata-gtest/README.md

-The minimum requirements for building this are really those from [Google Test/Google Mock](https://github.com/google/googletest), which supports C++98 or later (although we'd suggest that TDD in C++ is so much more fun with C++14 or later using a modern toolchain...):
+The minimum requirements for building this are really those from [Google Test/Google Mock](https://github.com/google/googletest), which supports C++98 or later (although we'd suggest that TDD in C++ is so much more fun with C++14 or later using a modern toolchain...).

 ## Generating your project